History of the Canada Gazette

 A word from the Director of the Canada Gazette

-The Canada Gazette Directorate’s (CGD) work environment and the tools used daily have changed over the years, but the role of the Canada Gazette has not.
-It remains the official newspaper of the Government of Canada and a key vehicle for the Government to inform and to consult with Canadians.
+The work environment at the CGD and the tools it uses daily have dramatically changed over the years, but the role of the Canada Gazette has stayed the same.
+The Canada Gazette remains the official newspaper of the Government of Canada and is an important tool the Government uses to inform and consult Canadians.

-It is my privilege and honour to work with a dedicated group.
+It is a privilege and an honour to work with such a dedicated group of professionals.
 These devoted employees ensure, week after week, that the Canada Gazette is published in a timely manner, that quality service is provided to clients and that the high service standards are met.
-Pursuant to specific Regulations, the Canada Gazette must be published on time whether it is twenty or two hundred pages.
+Pursuant to specific Regulations, the Canada Gazette must be published on time, whether it is a small edition or a gigantic one.

 Canada Gazette Directorate

-Technology has changed the way in which the Canada Gazette is produced, printed and distributed.
-Most of these changes have occurred in the past ten years.
+Technology has changed the way in which the Canada Gazette is produced and distributed.
+Most of the major changes have occurred in the past 15 years.

-RSS (Really Simple Syndication) feeds were added to the Web site in 2008.
-The feeds allow readers to receive updates on certain content published in the Canada Gazette, Part Ⅰ, as well as enacted legislation published in Part Ⅲ. Currently, readers may subscribe to six different categories: Department of the Environment, Department of Health, Department of Transport, Notices of Vacancy, Industry Canada — Appointments, and Enacted Legislation.
+The RSS (Really Simple Syndication) feeds were added to the Web site in 2008.
+The feeds allow readers to receive updates on certain content published in the Canada Gazette.
+Currently, readers may subscribe to 3 different categories: Part I, Part II and Part III.

-With the client in mind, the Canada Gazette Directorate (CGD) also improved the search engine on its Web site.
-Searches may now be performed by category or by format, to name just some of the improvements.
+With the client always in mind, the CGD improved the search engine on its Web site.
+Searches may now be performed by category or by format; these are just some of the improvements that have been made.

-Finally, in conjunction with Library and Archives Canada (LAC), the majority of issues of the Canada Gazette published from 1841 to 1997 have been digitized and are available for consultation on the LAC Web site at Archived—Library and Archives Canada.
+Finally, in collaboration with Library and Archives Canada (LAC), the majority of Canada Gazette issues published between 1841 and 1997 were digitized and are available for consultation on the LAC Web site at Archived—Library and Archives Canada.

 Security and emergency planning

-Other forms of security are less visible.
-The official PDF versions which are available on the Canada Gazette Web site have certain security features enabled to prevent modifications.
-The CGD also has its own network, separate from Public Works and Government Services Canada’s network.
-This network is dedicated solely to the production of the Canada Gazette, to ensure the protection of the contents of the Canada Gazette before they are published.
+The CGD also has its own network, separate from Public Services and Procurement Canada’s network.
+This network is dedicated solely to the production of the Canada Gazette and ensures the protection of the content of the Canada Gazette prior to its publication.

-To further ensure the timely production, an uninterruptible power supply system (UPS) is on the premises for the sole purpose of producing the Canada Gazette.
-The CGD must be able to produce the Canada Gazette regardless of an emergency or disaster situation.
-The CGD also has a Business Continuity Plan, which provides for the continued production of the Canada Gazette under exceptional circumstances.
+To further ensure a timely production, an uninterruptible power supply system (UPS) is installed on the premises, for the sole purpose of producing the Canada Gazette.
+The CGD must be able to produce the Canada Gazette regardless of an emergency or a disaster situation.
+The CGD also has a business continuity plan, which provides for the continued production of the Canada Gazette under exceptional circumstances.

 - Maintaining an error count of less than 1%